-Resident Evil 2 Remake preview
+Resident Evil 2 full review

 The Resident Evil franchise isn’t short on beloved entries (or maligned ones, to be fair) but Resident Evil 2 in particular has stuck in gamers’ consciousness as a series highlight.